Easy Homemade Carpet Cleaning Solution

 So, why are products such as Baking Soda, White Vinegar & Hydrogen Peroxide so useful for DIY cleaning around your home?
 What is each product made from that gives it such a good cleaning potential.

 Vinegar is actually acetic acid, in terms of chemical composition.
 To understand more, vinegar is actually ethanol or alcohol that has been fermented for a long period turning it into acid.

 The acidity in vinegar though is kept at a minimum, so you are assured that it is safe on the skin.
 Despite this, vinegar is still an excellent and effective cleaning agent.

 Baking Soda or Sodium Bicarbonate is another excellent cleaning agent.
 Most of the time, it is partnered with vinegar when cleaning.
 The chemical components of baking soda is alkaline which makes it effective in absorbing odors.

-Consequently, Hydrogen Peroxide does not discolour or affect the overall texture of the carpet which makes it a good stain cleaning solution.
+Well, consequently Baking Soda, Hydrogen Peroxide and Vinegar do not discolor or affect the overall texture of the carpet which makes them a good stain cleaning solution.